Common genet: Reproduction and development

 In Spain, common genets breed between January and September, with a peak in February and March and another one in the summer.
 Mating behaviour and development of young has been studied in captive individuals.
 Copulation lasts about two to three minutes, and is repeated up to five times in the same night.
 After a gestation period of 10 to 11 weeks, up to four young are born.
 Newborn common genets weigh 60 to 85 g.
 They start eating meat at around seven weeks of age, and are fully weaned at four months of age.
 When five months old, they are skilled in hunting on their own.
 When 19 months old, they start marking, and are thought to be sexually mature at the age of two years.
 Captive common genets have lived up to 13 years.

-Threats
+Threats and conservation

 No major threats to common genets are known.
 In North Africa and some localities in southern Africa, they are hunted for their fur.
 In Portugal, they get killed in predator traps.
 On Ibiza, urbanization and development of infrastructure cause loss and fragmentation of habitat.

-Conservation

 Genetta genetta is listed on Appendix III of the Bern Convention and in Annex V of the Habitats and Species Directive of the European Union.